stevej2608/dash-spa/README.md

 ```
 #### Build the project

-The dash-spa package is available on [pypi](https://pypi.org/project/dash-spa/).
-If
+The dash-spa package is available on [pypi].
+If needed, to create a local
-needed, to create a local tarball, first change the release version
-in *dash_spa/_version.py*, then:
+tarball, first change the release version in *dash_spa/_version.py*, then:

     rm -rf dist dash_spa.egg-info build